findoutwho/hasbeen.in/README.md

 #### Validating your files

-If you want to validate your pull request before actually submitting it as an issue, use the built-int Rake task:
+If you want to validate your pull request before actually submitting it as an issue, use the built-in Rake task:

 ```shell
 RACK_ENV=development bundle exec rake validate:travellers